vdaas/vald/docs/guides/configurations.md

 #### Resource requests and limits

-Gateway's resource requests and limits are depend on the request traffic and available resources.
+Gateway's resource requests and limits depend on the request traffic and available resources.
 If the request traffic varies largely, it is recommended to enable HPA for gateway and adjust the resource requests.

 #### Init containers

-Gateway should wait for discoverer, agent, meta and compressor to be ready, because gateway depends on these components.
+Gateway should wait for discoverer, agent, meta, and compressor to be ready because it depends on these components.
 For this purpose, "wait-for" type initContainers are provided in the Chart.

 ```yaml